ftdgomez/mern-boilerplate/README.md

 ## Usage

+### About the upload feature:

+By default, if not height is defined on the multipart data, the image will be resized to height: 800px width: auto.

+Images will be converted on .webp format before be saved.

+By default, the upload/file and upload/files routes only accept .pdf format.
+This can be changed on uploadRoutes file.

 ### ES Modules in Node

 We us ECMAScript Modules in the backend in this project.
 Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.